BirkhoffLee/docker-serveo-traefik-companion/README.md

 In the meanwhile, go to `docker-compose.yml` and change your Traefik labels and stuff.
 The default SSH port is *1234* which obviously you will need to change.
 Remember to pass any traffic on that port through your firewall.

-When you're done, simply run the following.
+When you're done, make sure Traefik's running, and simply run the following.

 ```
 $ docker-compose up -d